unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Add support for the `CollectionViewSource.ItemsPath` property
 * Fixed support for dots in resource names (#700)
 * Add support for `BindingExpression.UpdateSource()`
+* Updated Android version to target Android 9.0

 ### Breaking changes
 * Make `UIElement.IsPointerPressed` and `IsPointerOver` internal
+* You will not be able to build projects targeting Android 8.0 locally anymore.
+Change your Android target to Android 9.0 or replace MonoAndroid90 by MonoAndroid80 in the TargetFrameworks of your projects files.

 ### Bug fixes
  * Transforms are now fully functionnal